-Kahle Acoustics frequently collaborates with some of the world's most prestigious architects, such as Renzo Piano, Jean Nouvel, Rafael Viñoly, Terry Pawson, Paul Andreu, Rem Koolhaas and Souto de Moura, David Chipperfield and Pekka Salminen.
+Kahle Acoustics frequently collaborates with some of the world's most prestigious architects, including Renzo Piano, Jean Nouvel, Rafael Viñoly, Paul Andreu, Rem Koolhaas, Eduardo Souto de Moura, David Chipperfield and Pekka Salminen.

 Découvrez les 33 réalisations construites en France qui sont présélectionnées pour le Prix d'architectures 10+1 de l'année 2021.
 Onze d'entre elles qui répondront aux questions des enjeux architecturaux actuels se verront distinguées.
 Visualiser la sélection.